Enpass Password Manager Review 2023

 Support

-In Enpass's support area, you'll find a number of FAQs and handbooks for the desktop, iOS, and Android versions of the software, all of which can be readily accessed using the practical built-in text search.
-There's also a fairly active forum in which support staff and users regularly communicate with one another.
+There are plenty of FAQs and handbooks for the desktop, iOS, and Android versions of Enpass in its help center, all of which can be readily accessed using the practical built-in text search.
+There's also a fairly active forum where support staff and users regularly communicate with one another.

 Enpass offers a nice selection of static support options.

-Direct support is only offered via a contact form, as neither a hotline nor live chat is provided.
-We waited around 14 hours for a helpful response to our query, which is acceptable.
+Direct support is only possible through a contact form, as neither a hotline nor live chat is provided.
+We waited around 14 hours for a helpful response to our question, which is acceptable.

-More live support channels would be a positive addition, but beyond that, Enpass provides decent assistance to its users and customers.
+More live support channels would be a plus, but beyond that, Enpass gives its users and customers decent assistance.

 Visit Website